 Viking Energy Network Jarrow Updates

 The Viking Energy Network Jarrow (VENJ) team are working hard on and off-site towards key programme dates.
-Stuart Sharpe our Site Manager provides us with continual updates and progress reports.
-Hear from Stuart on how things are developing on this UK-first renewable energy scheme.
+Our Site Manager provides us with continual updates and progress reports.
+Hear from our Site Manager on how things are developing on this UK-first renewable energy scheme.

 How is progress on the Viking Energy Network going?